-The vision outlined in this Trail Plan was guided by a set of adopted goals and a robust public engagement process.
+The planning process for this Trail Plan has been guided by a set of adopted goals and a robust public engagement process.
 Chapter 2 outlines the timeline and components of the public process as lead by the Trail Plan Committee.